-- (a) All time worked in excess of, or outside the ordinary working hours in clause 20.2 by a shiftworker, or on a shift other than a rostered shift, will be paid at 170% of the minimum hourly rate for the first 3 hours and 220% thereafter. - (b) When less than 7 hours 36 minutes' notice has been given to the employer by a relief employee that they will be absent from work, and the employee whom the relief employee should relieve is not relieved and is required to continue to work on the employee's rostered day off, the unrelieved employee will be paid 220% of the minimum hourly rate. - (c) Clause 20.6 operates to the exclusion of clause 20.5.
+- (a) All time worked in excess of, or outside the ordinary working hours in clause 18.2-20.2 by a shiftworker, or on a shift other than a rostered shift, will be paid at 170% of the minimum hourly rate for the first three hours and 220% thereafter. - (b) When less than 7 hours 36 minutes' notice has been given to the employer by a relief employee that they will be absent from work, and the employee whom the relief employee should relieve is not relieved and is required to continue to work on the employee's rostered day off, the unrelieved employee will be paid 220% of the minimum hourly rate. - (c) This cClause 20.6 operates to the exclusion of clause 18.520.5.